IvanRublev/Domo/README.md

 ## Adoption

-It's possible to adopt Domo library in the project having user-defined constructor functions named `new/1` that interferes with Domo generated function name.
+It's possible to adopt Domo library in the project having user-defined constructor functions named `new/1` by refactoring to the Domo generated one.
 Here's how:

 1. Add `:domo` dependency to the project, configure compilers as described in the [installation](#installation) section
-2. Set the name of the Domo generated constructor function by adding `config :domo, :name_of_new_function, :constructor_name` option into the `confix.exs` file, to prevent conflict with user-defined constructor function name
+2. Set the name of the Domo generated constructor function by adding `config :domo, :gen_constructor_name, :_new` option into the `confix.exs` file, to prevent conflict with user-defined constructor function name
 3. Add `use Domo` to existing struct, f.e. `FirstStruct`
-4. Change all struct building calls to be done with Domo generated function with the name set on step 3 f.e. `FistStruct.constructor_name(%{...})`
+4. Change all struct building calls to be done with Domo generated function with the name set on step 3 f.e. `FistStruct._new(%{...})`
-5. Remove user-defined constructor function `new/1`
-6. Repeat for each struct in the project
+5. Repeat for each struct in the project
+6. Remove original `new/1` if it's not needed anymore and rename `_new` to `new` in the whole project
+7. Remove `config :domo, :gen_constructor_name` configuration
+   because Domo generates constructor wiht `new` name by default.

 <!-- Documentation -->